BrilliantGrant/pingpong/readme.md

  * Git installed to view your progress

 ## Technologies Used
-The technologies used are HTML,CSS style
+The technologies used to design this web application of ping-pong are HTML,CSS style Bootstrap Javascript and jQuery.
-Bootstrap and Javascript

 ### License
 The MIT License